amlalejini/Tag-based-Genetic-Regulation-for-LinearGP/README.md

 ### Tag-based Referencing

 Tags are evolvable labels that can be mutated, and the similarity (or dissimilarity) between any two tags can be quantified.
-Tags are most commonly represented as floating point or integer numeric values \citep{keijzer_run_2004,spector_tag-based_2011} or as bit strings \citep{lalejini_evolving_2018}, and like traditional naming schemes, tags can provide an arbitrarily large address space.
-Unlike traditional naming schemes, however, tags allow for \textit{inexact} addressing.
+Tags allow for _inexact_ addressing.
-A referring tag targets the tagged entity (\textit{e.g.}, a module) with the \textit{closest matching} tag;
+A referring tag targets the tagged entity (_e.g._, a module) with the _closest matching_ tag;
 this ensures that all possible tags are potentially valid references.
 Further, mutations to tags do not necessarily damage existing references.
 For example, mutating a referring tag will have no phenotypic effect if those mutations do not change which target tag is matched.
-As such, this technique allows the naming and use of modularized code fragments to incrementally co-evolve \citep{spector_tag-based_2011}.
+As such, this technique allows the naming and use of modularized code fragments to incrementally co-evolve.

 <!-- ![tag-based-referencing-example](./media/tag-based-referencing.svg) -->
 <div style="text-align:center">